 Radio control shall operate on a 900 MHz frequency hopping spread spectrum network, Wi-Fi or approved equal.
 Radio shall integrate communication of RRFB control circuit to activate sign from pushbutton input.
 The radio shall be synchronized so all the remote RRFB light indications will turn on within 120 msec of each other and remain synchronized through-out the duration of the flashing cycle.

-Pushbutton:
+Accessible Pedestrian Pushbutton:

 The pushbutton shall be capable of continuous operation over a temperature range of -30 degrees F to +165 degrees F. The pushbutton shall be ADA compliant.